Last Updated on January 26, 2026 by The Insurance Pros

 - Roommate property unless they’re listed or have their own policy

-- High-value items over sub-limits (jewelry, collectibles, firearms, certain electronics) unless scheduled
+- High-value items over sub-limits (jewelry, collectibles, certain electronics) unless scheduled

-If you live in a multi-unit building, water damage often comes from the unit above or shared plumbing.
-Ask how your policy treats water-related losses and what “sudden and accidental” means on your form.
+In multi-unit buildings, water damage often comes from the unit above or shared plumbing.
+Ask how your policy handles water losses and what “sudden and accidental” means on your form.

 Why Landlords Require Renters Insurance in Michigan

-Even though Michigan doesn’t require renters insurance by law, many landlords add it to leases to:
+Even though Michigan doesn’t require renters insurance by law, many landlords add it to leases to reduce disputes and protect against liability issues after common losses.

 - Minimize disputes after a loss